scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/copy_object.rst

     If the bucket is configured as a website, this request parameter redirects requests for this object to another object in the same bucket or to an external URL.
-S3 Connector stores the value of this header in the object metadata.
+Zenko stores the value of this header in the object metadata.

 Request Body